classified-rat/c3clang/README.md

-# specification
+# :3c specification

-this is a 2D esolang. the program pointer starts in the upper left corner (0, 0)
+:3c is a 2D esolang. the program pointer starts in the upper left corner (0, 0)

 ## memory
 there are 2 methods used to store values, the stack and the line array.